-The consensus rating from 22 analysts covering Shopify stock is “buy,” and their composite price target of $1,161.06 is an impressive 19% above current levels.
-This means that Shopify’s best days may still be ahead of it, even after impressive gains in 2020.
+The consensus rating from 29 analysts covering Shopify stock is “buy,” and their composite price target of $2,073.23 is over 38% above current levels.
+Considering that target is the average based on a consensus low of 1,723.35 — well above its current price — and a high of $2,503.62, Shopify’s best days may still be ahead of it, even after impressive gains in 2021.

-The continuing coronavirus pandemic is a tailwind for Shopify’s services, and an ongoing increase in stay-at-home workers may also help the company.
-Even without these benefits, however, analysts seem onboard with the company’s long-term business plan.
+The continuing coronavirus pandemic is a tailwind for Shopify’s services, and an ongoing increase in stay-at-home workers may also help the company as it contends with supply chain and labor issues as well as rising inflation.
+Analysts seem onboard with the company’s long-term business plan.

 Is Shopify Worth the Money?

-Shopify has been a great bet in 2020, but it’s hard to say that a stock that has more than doubled is still “cheap.”
+Shopify has been a great bet in 2021, but it’s hard to say that a stock trading at over $1,500 is “cheap.”
 However, analysts still have a “buy” rating on the stock, and momentum may keep pushing this stock higher.
-Analysts on average see the stock 19% higher from here, so there may still be some room left to run.
+Analysts on average see the stock over 38% higher from here, so there may still be some room left to run.

 Share price is just one of the variables you should consider when investing in a specific stock.
 Your financial situation plays a large part in determining whether or not you should invest in stocks at all — let alone invest in a specific stock like Shopify.

 Working with a fiduciary financial advisor is a good way to delineate your investment objectives, risk tolerance and personal financial situation to determine if investing in stocks is a good match for you.